 When you have kids playing in or around water, you need to have consistent supervision.
 Get close to the water and be within reach quickly should your kids need your help.
 Here I am sitting in the river in my camping chair.
 I did not feel like swimming, but wanted to be close to my little swimmers and river explorers.

-Cooling off in the cold river on a hot summer day makes the perfect afternoon.
+Cooling off in the cold river on a hot summer day makes for the perfect afternoon.
 If you and your kids desire to explore the joys of the river, just remember to do it safely!

 Teenagers can have a ton of fun in the river playing.
 In this photo, my teenage sons are having fun with large branches that they wanted to watch float away down the river.
 As you can see, the river water is a bit high, but not reaching their waists.